alioso/d8-front-end-development/the_chain_of_command.md

 Can you just change a setting in a module or permissions?
 Can you accomplish your goal through CSS?
-Just replace a string?
-See String overrides module http://drupal.org/project/stringoverrides
+Can it be done with PHP prior to using Javascript?